pyeventsourcing/eventsourcing/README.md

 application.make_it_so(world_id, 'something')
 ```

-When the application query method `get_history()` is called, the
+When the application query method `get_history()` is called with the ID
-aggregate is reconstructed by calling the repository's `get()` method, and
+of an aggregate, the repository is used to get the aggregate, and the
-the value of the aggregate's `history` attribute is returned to the caller.
+value of the aggregate's `history` attribute is returned to the caller.

 ```python
 # Call the application query method.